GOWAAA/LogicwithSparkAR/readme.md

 We connect 1) Switch patch to check if screen is tapped and 2) Not patch to check if 5 seconds has passed after start of randomizing.
 Only when both conditions are met, the And patch will output a True Boolean to pulse patch (convert Boolean to pulse), which will send a pulse to start playing the animation.

+If the And patch is not used, and only the boolean from Not patch is used to start the animation, the randomiser will start immediately every time you launch the effect.
+Because Runtime will always start from 0 when effect launch and the condition of less than 5 seconds will be met each time effect is launched.

 # What else can you do with this?

 Just by using Equal Exactly and If Then Else, you can